johnsquibb/desktop-lamp/README.md

 Fork the repo, make your changes, and open a pull request.
 Include clear code comments and update this README with any relevant documentation.
 Add helpful notes in your pull request to explain the goals and context of your contributions.

 ## License
 This project is licensed under MIT.
-See LICENSE.md for details.
+See LICENSE for details.